 American Opportunity Tax Credit

 The American Opportunity Tax Credit is offered to students who pay qualified tuition (and aren’t claimed as dependents elsewhere), as well as to parents who pay expenses for their dependent students or themselves.
 Replacing the Hope Credit, the American Opportunity Credit offers some modified rules, which make it available to more students.
-Normally, the Hope Credit only allowed you to use it on the first two years of post-secondary education, and the modification allows for up to four years, as well as raising the income limits, and expanding qualified expenses.
+Normally, the Hope Credit only allowed you to use it on the first two years of post-secondary education, and the modification allows for the first four years, as well as raising the income limits, and expanding qualified expenses.

-The popular American Opportunity Credit was set to expire at the end of 2010.
-However, it has been extended through the end of 2012.
 This tax credit allows you to claim up to $2,500 per student.
 The full credit is available for individuals with a MAGI(Modified Adjusted Gross Income) of $80,000 or less, $160,000 for married filing jointly.
 It is 40% refundable, meaning that you can get up to $1,000 back even if you don’t owe taxes.

 Lifetime Learning Credit